-Since long and frequent meetings waste time and do not encourage positive criticism, organizations should consider setting up an informal social intranet platform that encourages more open communication to take place.
-Such spaces can help create thriving and productive teams that can encourage innovation and creativity.
-Such innovation is necessary for an organization’s survival in a highly competitive market.
+Since long and frequent meetings waste time and do not encourage constructive feedback, organizations should consider setting up an informal social intranet platform that encourages more open communication to take place.
+These spaces can help create thriving and productive teams that can encourage innovation and creativity, which is necessary for an organization’s survival in a highly competitive market.

 The overall health of an organization is dependent on the health of employee relationships.
 When there is no trust and confidence among teams, this can be detrimental to the realization of company goals.
 When all employees are rowing the boat in the same direction, there is a very high chance that this team effort will help them achieve the ultimate common goals of the organization.

 A modern employee intranet solution smashes through a silo’s walls and helps to reconnect a business network.
 With everyone able to share information and work from the same page, communication and collaboration in a company is much easier.

 Axero supports smooth communication and knowledge-sharing across the whole company.
 Break out of your siloed departments and get everyone working together once more.
 Experience a way of working that aligns everyone, regardless of team tasks and overarching goals.